 Major collections of Lorine Niedecker material are held by the Hoard Historical Museum and the Dwight Folder Public Library (in her home town of Fort Atkinson, Wisconsin), and additional Niedecker-related material can be found in the Harry Ransom Center at UT-Austin, Indiana University (in Bloomington), SUNY-Buffalo, Boston University, and the New York Public Library.

-Visitors are also welcome to use the Lorine Niedecker room at the Dwight Foster Public Library during ordinary hours of operation, though researchers are advised to schedule their research visit in advance, as the library’s archive is maintained by volunteers.
+Visitors are welcome to use the Lorine Niedecker Reading Room at the Dwight Foster Public Library during regular hours, although researchers are advised to schedule their research visit in advance, as the library’s archive is maintained by volunteers.

 Niedecker Letters at UT-Austin

 Hundreds of letters exchanged between Lorine Niedecker and Louis Zukofsky are included in the Zukofsky collection held by the Harry Ransom Humanities Research Center [HRHRC] in Austin, Texas.
 Many of the letters from Niedecker to Zukofsky in this collection were published by Jenny Penberthy in her Niedecker and the Correspondence with Zukofsky 1931-1970.

 The Zukofsky collection at the HRHRC has a very detailed and usable online finding aid.
 More detailed descriptions of their holdings can be found in two print sources: Marcella Booth’s A Catalogue of the Louis Zukofsky Manuscript Collection (UT-Austin Press, 1975) and Cathy Henderson’s “Supplement to Marcella Booth’s A Catalogue of the Louis Zukofsky Manuscript Collection“, published in The Library Chronicle in 1987.